WyattAutomation/FBShellCommander/README.md

 # FBShellCommander

 Run a remote shell through Facebook Messenger: Linux or Windows.
-Allows you to send commands, and recieve output from the CLI (terminal or CMD) on the deivce it's installed on.
+Allows you to send commands, and recieve output from the CLI (terminal or CMD) on the deivce it's installed on, through a Facebook profile that you set it up to use.

 ##Installation